mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 Pacing in QUIC stacks commonly involves:

-1. Access to lower-level (e.g. OS and hardware) capabilities needed for effective pacing.
+1. Access to lower-level (e.g., OS and hardware) capabilities needed for effective pacing.

 2. Managing additional timers related to pacing, along with those already needed for retransmission, and other events.

-3. Details of the actual pacing algorithm (e.g. granularity of bursts allowed, etc.).
+3. Details of the actual pacing algorithm (e.g., granularity of bursts allowed, etc.).

 Examples of different approaches to dealing with these challenges in ways that work on multiple operating systems and hardware platforms can be found in open source QUIC stacks, such as Google's QUIC implementation and Meta's "mvfst".
 These provide examples for some of the concepts discussed below.